jiankuang/IBM/DB2.md

 * `DB2 GET INSTANCE` get the current DB2 instance
 * `GET DBM CFG` get configuration file
 * `SET DB2INSTANCE=name_of_instance` set the current DB2 instance
+* `DB2 LIST DB DIRECTORY` list all the databases in the current instance
+* `DB2SET -ALL` get the setting info of the current instance